![]() |

 Meeting, planned to be held at ACRI on September 11-12, 2006.
 According to the actions taken at the CDR meeting, algorithms have been further refined for several merged products, including

-Contacts have also been established with Robert Frouin (Scripps Institution of Oceanography) who has developed a daily PAR algorithm taking into account cloudiness as inferred from the ocean colour data themselves.
+Contacts have also been established with Robert Frouin (Scripps Institution of Oceanography) who has developed a daily PAR algorithm taking into account cloudiness as inferred from the ocean color data themselves.
 He kindly agreed to prepare a version of his code adapted to the MERIS bands.
 Invitations have been sent for the first User workshop that will be held in conjunction with Medspiration 4th User Consultation on December 4-6 2006, in Villefranche-sur-mer.
 The workshop is advertised on the GlobColour web server.
 Reporting period: 1 September 2006 - 30 September 2006 The September

 period was very active in preparing the delivery of the Preliminary Products